 The mass of flames spoke.
 “You’re trapped Time Lord.
 We don’t need you alive.
 We only need your vessel.
 It would be easier if you did help us, but you will die if you dare to defy the Master any longer.”

-“Well” The Doctor said as dropped his weapon and clutched his lapels.
-“I’m not to proud to admit when I’m beat.”
+“Well” The Doctor said he clutched his lapels.
+“I’m not too proud to admit when I’m beat.”